St Martin, Jersey: Transport

 Gorey Pier is the eastern terminus of the A3 La Rue à Don, which is the main road linking the village to Grouville Church and to St Helier.

-It was formerly the terminus for the Jersey Eastern Railway.
+was the eastern terminus for the Jersey Eastern Railway between 1891 and 1936.

-As part of the Eastern Cycle Network plans, Gorey Village will be connected to St Helier with a direct off-main road cycle route.
+As part of the Eastern Cycle Network plans, Gorey will be connected to St Helier with a direct off-main road cycle route.
 A cycle path was constructed along the side of La Rue à Don in the Grouville part of Gorey in 2011.
-Later on, the cycle lane was extended south along the Royal Golf Course (at a cost of £190,000) and north to connect to Gorey Pier along the coast.
+Later on, the cycle lane was extended south along the Royal Golf Course, at a cost of £190,000, and north to connect to Gorey Pier along the coast.

 St Martin has a very comprehensive green lane network, which are roads that have a 15 mph speed limit and priority is afforded to pedestrians, cyclists and horseriders.
 Most of the parish-owned by-roads are designated as green lanes.
 This compares to its neighbouring parishes St Saviour and Trinity, which have no green lanes, and Grouville, which has very few.
 In 2020, the Connétable Karen Shenton-Stone said St Martin had seen a huge increase in cycling during the COVID-19 lockdown.